Like many parents I know, I try to focus our family’s attention on what we are thankful for this time of year more than on turkeys or stuffing, or…

 They are basically tempera paint in a solid stick form.
 Using them is delicious as the color glides onto the paper very smoothly, a bit like oil pastels, but the paint quickly dries to a hard, smudge-free paint surface.
 And the colors are wonderful and vibrant!
 Plus we liked that they played well with markers as you’ll see below.

-You can buy Kwik Stix in a variety of colors and sets in Target stores.
+You can buy Kwik Stix in a variety of colors and sets at stores such as Walgreens, Michaels, and toy stores.
 (You can also find them online)

 (We used the basic color set pictured above as well as the neon set and the metallic set.
 They are all pretty awesome.
 I definitely recommend you give these a try.)